Hundreds of new satellites of figure-eight orbit computed with high precision: Introduction

 \section{Introduction}

 Numerical algorithms used in finding new periodic orbits are of big importance for further investigation and understanding of the three-body problem.
-Major progress in this area was made in recent years.
-In 2013 Shuvakov and Dmitrashinovich found 13 new topological families applying a clever numerical algorithm based on the gradient descent method in the standard double precision arithmetic \cite{Shuv1, Shuv2}.
+Major progress in this area has been made in recent years.
+In 2013 Shuvakov and Dmitrashinovich found 13 new topological families of periodic solutions for the planar three-body problem, applying a clever numerical algorithm based on the gradient descent method in the standard double precision arithmetic \cite{Shuv1, Shuv2}.
 Since the three-body problem has a sensitive dependence on the initial conditions, working with double precision limits the number of solutions that can be found, especially nonstable solutions.
-However, a method using double precision arithmetic could be very useful, since it is not time consuming and catches many of the very important stable solutions.
-In 2017 Li and Liao applied Newton's method to search for new periodic orbits for the planar three-body problem.
-They used the high order multiple precision Taylor series method to form the linear system at each step of Newton's method and found more than 600 new families of periodic orbits at once \cite{Liao1}.
+Nevertheless, a method using double precision arithmetic can still be very useful, since it is not time consuming and catches many of the important stable solutions.

+In 2017 Li and Liao applied the Newton's method to search for new periodic orbits of the planar three-body problem.
+They used the high order multiple precision Taylor series method to form the linear system at each step of Newton's method and found more than 600 new topological families of periodic orbits \cite{Liao1}.
 This result shows the great potential of high precision computations for the three-body problem.
 The absence of details for the used numerical algorithm in \cite{Liao1} motivated us to present this algorithm in our recent work \cite{Ourpaper}.
-In \cite{Ourpaper} we made a detailed description of Newton's method and also its modification, based on the Continuous analog of Newton's method \cite{CANM} for computing periodic orbits of the planar three-body problem.
+In \cite{Ourpaper} we made a detailed description of the Newton's method and also its modification, based on the Continuous analog of Newton's method \cite{CANM} for computing periodic orbits of the planar three-body problem.
 In particular, we gave all needed formulas, based on the rules of the automatic differentiation for the Taylor series method.
-We tested our programs by making a general search for relatively short periods and a relatively coarse searching grid.
+We tested our programs by making a general search for relatively short periods and a relatively coarse search grid.
 As a result we found 33 new topological families, that are not included in the database in \cite{Liao1}.
 The solutions were computed with 150 correct digits.
 We concluded that the usage of a relaxed return proximity condition for the initial approximations and the usage of the modified Newton's method instead of the classic Newton's method is a very perspective approach to find more periodic solutions for a given search grid.